Learn about the design sprint process and find training resources and tips

 The “Design Sprint” is one of the fastest trending innovation and design thinking approaches I’ve seen in the past decade.
 It is now a part of our language to describe a specific kind of innovation session.
 This design sprint training article shares an overview of the process and resources you can use throughout.
 The design sprint concept has been made famous by Google Ventures in the book Sprint by Jake Knapp, John Zeratsky, and Braden Kowitz.
 It is a 5 day approach with specific activities each day of the week and each part of the day.
 I like it because it is something fun to learn and experience with a design sprint training workshop.
 The design sprint process seems like a combination of design thinking, lean startup, and agile for an approach to innovation that is rapid.
 You may have already heard about the Sprint book and the 5 day approach.
 BUT, did you know that there is also a 3 day design sprint kit from Google as well?
 You can also do the full design sprint virtually on Miro with templates.

 For this design sprint training resource we will focus on the 5 day format from the Sprint book since it is the most widely known with tools and resources we can use in design sprint training workshops.
-If you are looking for a design sprint facilitator or design sprint training, email us at [email protected] and we can recommend one of more than 10 excellent trainers or facilitators in our network across the globe.
+If you are looking for a design sprint facilitator or design sprint workshop, email [email protected] and we can recommend one of more than 10 excellent trainers or facilitators in our network across the globe.

 The design sprint is an important approach to innovation and quickly developing new products and services that customers want.
 It is becoming a popular trend in organizations and with designers and developers.
 It is also relevant to people of other roles since innovation is everyone’s business.
 Scroll through this article for a quick design sprint training guide.
 Consider getting the book (or at least the free toolkit and resources), participating in a design sprint workshop, or running your own sprint to learn through experience.